 As in the name, it’s an Eco-paint that is environment friendly and safe for all.

+Compared to traditional paints, eco-friendly paint contains little to no VOCs.
 This is due to a filtering process that removes the volatile organic compounds during the manufacturing of the paint.

 Although trace amounts may still exist, the danger they present is minimal compared to paints with higher amounts.